-It is also interesting to investigate the role of edge correlations on the observed cooperation level.
-To this aim, we analyze the temporal clustering (see Methods), which captures the average tendency of edges to persist over time.
+We also investigate the role of edge correlations between consecutive graphs on the observed cooperation level.
+To this aim, we analyze the temporal clustering $\gamma_e^i$ (see Appendix \ref{clustering}), which captures the average tendency of edges to persist over time.
 In Fig.~\ref{fig5} we plot the evolution of the temporal clustering as a function of the strategy update interval $\Delta t$.
-The results reveal clearly that, for small values $\Delta t$, the persistence of ties in the two original data sets is larger than in the randomized and the activity-driven graphs.
-In this regime the average giant component is small in both the real and randomized cases, thus pointing out that the temporally connected components are composed of small clusters.
-However, the larger temporal clustering observed for small $\Delta t$ in the original data implies that the node composition of these small components changes very slowly compared to the faster mixing observed in the random data sets.
-These are then the two ingredients depressing the cooperation levels in the original data as compared to the random cases: the size of the giant component and how much such components change even at fixed size.
-As further confirmation, we notice that link persistence grows in a similar way as $\Delta t$ increases in randomized and activity-driven networks.
-This growth points out that the randomization of snapshots in one null model and the redistribution of links in the other one make the ties more stable as $\Delta t$ increases.
-Instead, the results found on the original data sets suggest (in particular for the case of INFOCOM) that ties are rather volatile, being active for a number of consecutive snapshots and then inactive for a large time interval.
-In randomized and activity-driven graphs the stabilization of ties together with the fast increase in the size of the giant component make the resulting time-varying graph much more similar to static networks, thus improving the survival of cooperation, as compared to the volatile and strongly fragmented scenario of the real time-varying graphs.
+The results clearly reveal that, for small values $\Delta t$, the persistence of ties in the two original data sets is larger than in the randomized and the activity-driven graphs.
+Overall, for small $\Delta t$, the large temporal clustering and the small average size of the giant component indicate that the graphs are composed of small clusters of nodes whose composition changes very slowly compared to the faster mixing observed in the randomized sequences.
+Thus, these are two ingredients hindering the cooperation levels in the original data sets: the size of the giant component, and the internal arrangement of connections within the different components.